 Q: Where can I purchase tickets?

-A: General Admission tickets will be available for purchase at the entry gate the day of the event.
-Since the festival is so weather-dependent, we are not selling tickets ahead of time.
+A: General Admission tickets will be available for purchase online beginning at noon on August 4, 2017.
 The cost is $10 per adult, $5 for children ages 3-12, and FREE for children 2 and under.

 Q: Do I have to pay extra for kids’ activities?

-A: No, your General Admission wristband gets you access to all activities in the KIDZONE including face painting, inflatables, and a walk-thru balloon!
-We’ll be sure to post updates about KIDZONE offerings as they become available.
+A: No, your General Admission wristband gets you access to all KIDZONE activities, including face painting, inflatables, and a walk-thru balloon!

 Q: Are balloon rides available?